-Additionally, broad beans contain phytoestrogens, which have been shown to protect against osteoporosis.
+Additionally, fava beans contain phytoestrogens, which have been shown to protect against osteoporosis.

 6. They may improve blood pressure

-The humble bean fava bean may have some big benefits when it comes to blood pressure.
+The humble bean may have some big benefits when it comes to blood pressure.

 A new study has found that eating a cup of fava beans daily may lower blood pressure, especially in people with hypertension.